 Spruce

-Spruce is another common wood for musical instruments like cello because of its strength-to-weight ratio.
-It comes in many different colors.
-Spruce is also the best choice of wood for the top, or scroll, of the cello even if the body is made out of different woods because it can withstand heavy tension.
+Spruce is a popular wood for musical instruments like cellos due to its strength-to-weight ratio.
+It comes in various colors.
+Spruce is ideal for the top or scroll of the cello, even if different woods make up the body, as it can handle heavy tension.

 Poplar

-Poplar wood gives cellos lighter cream colors and yellowy-brown colors.
-Sometimes the cellos will be gray or even green in tint.
+Poplar wood gives cellos a lighter cream or yellowy-brown color.
+Occasionally, cellos may have a gray or even green tint.

 Willow